gaultier/blog/tip_of_the_day_2.md

 ### The bucket per type approach

 On [Apple platforms](https://www.youtube.com/watch?v=t7EJTO0-reg), the libc allocator has a hardening mode that can be enabled at compile time.
-It stems from the realization that many security vulnerabilities rely on type confusion: The program thinks it is handling an entity of type `X`, but due to a logic bug, or the attacker meddling, or the allocator reusing freshly freed memory from another place in the program, it is actually of another type `Y`.
+It stems from the realization that many security vulnerabilities rely on type confusion: The program thinks it is handling an entity of type `X`, but due to a logic bug, or an attacker's meddling, or the allocator reusing freshly freed memory from another place in the program, it is actually of another type `Y`.
 This results in an entity being in an 'impossible' state which is great for an attacker.
 Also, reusing a previously allocated-then-freed object with a different type, without zero-initializing it, can leak secrets or information about the state of the program, to an attacker.

 There's a whole class of attacks where the first step is to make the program allocate and free objects many times, of an attacker controlled size, so that the heap is in the right 'shape', with a high statistical chance.
 Meaning, a few targeted objects are next to each other in the heap, for the attack to occur.